xyproto/ben/README.md

-# Brief Expressive Notation (BEN)
+# Brief Expressive Notation

-Brief Expressive Notation (BEN) is a simple and efficient text-based music notation format designed for readability and expressiveness.
+Brief Expressive Notation is a simple and efficient text-based music notation format designed for readability and expressiveness, which includes support for microtonality.

+The `ben2mid` utility is included, which can convert `.ben` files to `.mid` (MIDI).

 GPT-4 has been used as an assistant to help create this format.

-## Format
+## Quick installation

+    go install github.com/ben/ben2mid@latest

+## The BEN file format

 - Lowercase letters (e.g., "c", "d", "e") represent eighth notes (0.5 beats).
 - Uppercase letters (e.g., "C", "D", "E") represent quarter notes (1 beat).